corpex/rubdian/README.md

 rubdian uses a database to store informations about the collected updates, blacklist, etc.

-By default it is using a sqlite3 database *$RUBDIAN\_HOME/rubdian.db*.
+By default it is using a sqlite3 database located at *$RUBDIAN\_HOME/rubdian.db*.
 The database is automatically being created when rubdian starts for the first time.

 rubdian is using Sequel (http://sequel.rubyforge.org/) for its database communication and thus it supports all kind of databases supported by Sequel.